-Students may be dropped by a course instructor or academic dean for non-attendance or tardiness with a grade of W until the calendar deadline to drop.
-After the deadline, students must remain enrolled in the course.
-Dedman students who miss two successive class meetings during the official add-drop period at the beginning of each term are subject to being dropped from the class.
+Students may also be dropped by a course instructor for inappropriate classroom behavior.
+The instructor must submit the request by the University deadline to drop.
+After the deadline, the student must remain enrolled in the class and receive a final grade of F.

+Students who miss two successive class meetings during the official add-drop period at the beginning of each term are subject to being dropped from the class.
 To avoid this possibility, students should contact the instructor or the department concerned immediately following such a series of absences.

-A student who has a passing grade in a course at the time of the final examination but misses the examination and satisfies the dean that the absence was unavoidable may secure from the dean permission to take the examination at a time convenient for the instructor.
+A student who has a passing grade in a course at the time of the final examination, but who misses the examination and satisfies the dean that the absence was unavoidable, may secure from the dean permission to take the examination at a time convenient for the instructor.